 Why go?
 The Mardi Gras spirit lasts all year long in this family-friendly city.

 What to do: There's lots of free PG-rated fun in Jackson Square, where magicians, jugglers, mimes and jazz bands make the street their stage.
-Grab an outside table at Café du Monde, famous for its beignets (French doughnuts smothered with powdered sugar).
+Grab an outside table at Café du Monde, famous for its sugar-covered beignets.
 A stroll along the Mississippi River leads to the Audubon Aquarium of the Americas and the Audubon Butterfly Garden and Insectarium.
 Hop the St. Charles streetcar to the lovely Garden District and the Audubon Zoo where kids can feed giraffes.

 More info: NewOrleansOnline.com

 Why go?
 This great gorge is 277 miles long and 6,000 feet deep in some spots, with rocks that are millions of years old.

 What to do: Don't just stand there!
 Bike along the South Rim (rent from Bright Angel at the visitor center) or hike into the canyon on free ranger-led tours.
 To explore by mule with Xanterra, reserve at least a year in advance.